postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mocking-with-examples.md

 ### Step 4: Creating a mock (M1) for the collection (C1)

 There are two ways to create a mock for a collection: 1) using the Postman app and 2) [using the Postman API](/docs/postman/mock-servers/mock-with-api/).
-In this example, you will mock a collection using the Postman app.
+In this example, you will mock a collection using Postman.

-From the Postman app, click on the arrow (&#9656;) next to the collection you wish to mock to expand the collection details view.
+Click on the arrow (&#9656;) next to the collection you wish to mock to expand the collection details view.

 [![mock in collection details view](https://assets.postman.com/postman-docs/WS-anuhyaMock10.png)](https://assets.postman.com/postman-docs/WS-anuhyaMock10.png)